 Dealing with emotions in the workplace

 We’ve found that businesses that ensure that emotional openness are integral to the company have better talent retention.

-It’s a top down approach to well-being at work, starting with their CEO who makes sure employees know how serious happiness and job satisfaction is.
+It’s a top-down approach to well-being at work.
+It starts with their CEO who makes sure employees know how serious happiness and job satisfaction is.